Sign Identifiability of Causal Effects in Stationary Stochastic Dynamical Systems: Related Work

-Beyond linear SDEs, recent advances have addressed causal discovery for general drift and diffusion parametrizations in stationary continuous-time processes. \cite{lorch2024causal} propose a method based on a kernel objective that quantifies the deviation of an SDE parametrization from empirical observations. \cite{bleile2026efficient} improved this approach in terms of computational efficiency.
-Our sign identifiability results could be of interest for linear parametrizations learned by these methods to assess whether they can correctly recover edge signs in case where the signs are identifiable.
+Beyond linear SDEs, recent advances have addressed causal discovery for general drift and diffusion parametrisations in stationary continuous-time processes. \cite{lorch2024causal} propose a method based on a kernel objective that quantifies the deviation of an SDE parametrisation from empirical observations. \cite{bleile2026efficient} improved this approach in terms of computational efficiency.
+Our sign identifiability results could be of interest for linear parametrisations learned by these methods to assess whether they can correctly recover edge signs in cases where the signs are identifiable.
+In addition, in such settings, these methods also do not account for the existence of partial and non-identifiable edges.